turambar928/turambar928.github.io/_pages/about.md

 ---

 <span class='anchor' id='about-me'></span>
 I am a junior undergraduate student pursuing a Bachelor's degree in Software Engineering at Tongji University.
 My research interests focus on artificial intelligence, particularly in natural language processing and large language models.
-I have gained valuable research experience through internships at leading institutions including the Chinese Academy of Sciences and Xi'an Jiaotong University, and have participated in academic exchange programs at the University of Oxford.
+I have gained valuable research experience through internships at leading institutions including the Chinese Academy of Sciences and Xi'an Jiaotong University, and have participated in academic programs at Oxford University.

 <span class='anchor' id='education'></span>
 # Education